 We live in a world where cables are slowly becoming obsolete.
-All sorts of products are getting rid of cables and ports in favor of a more convenient wireless approach.
+All sorts of products are getting rid of ports and wires in favor of a more convenient wireless approach.

 But is this a good thing?
 What are wireless gaming headsets sacrificing along with the cable and the analog connector?

-Let’s find out now!
+Let’s find out.

-Types of Wireless Connection
+Wireless Connection Types

 Namely, modern wireless headsets can either use Bluetooth or 2.4GHz radio signals.
 As with everything, both of these technologies have their advantages and disadvantages.

 On the other hand, if you only plan on using the headset on your PC and, potentially, on some other computers, then choosing wireless will give you the best sound quality possible.

 Wired vs Wireless